SuhasBharadwajK/kalpAntaram/smRtiH/manuH/gangAnatha-mUlAnuvAdaH/01_praveshaH/097_brAhmaNeShu_cha.md

 +++

-The four castes, the three worlds, the four life-stages, the past, the present and the future are each learnt from the Veda.—(97)
+Among Brāhmaṇas, the learned are the best, among the learned, those with firm convictions, among the men with firm convictions, those that act up to them; and among the actors, those that know Brahman.—(97).